-All emails that we send you are tracked.
+We use tracking technology on all emails we send to any subscription lists that you may preference to receive.
 This helps us to ensure that you only receive emails from us that are of interest to you.
 You can unsubscribe from emails at any time by clicking the ‘unsubscribe’ button at the bottom of an email.

 If you supply your work email address for us to contact you in all cases, then we are happy to communicate with you using that account.
 Please do familiarise yourself with your employer’s policies, as they may have the right to monitor and view your emails (Inbox, Sent Items, Deleted items etc.) in certain circumstances.

 When on our website, data may be stored on a “cookie”.
 This is a tiny element of data that our site can send to your browser, which may then be stored on your hard drive.
 This small amount of information does NOT contain any private information stored on your computer.

 Our cookies policy explains which cookies we use and why, along with where you can find more information about cookies.

 We sometimes use external web services on the Accord website, mostly to display content within our web pages.
 For example, to display images we may use Flickr or to show videos we may use YouTube.
 This is not an exhaustive or complete list of the services we use, or might use in the future, when embedding content, but these are the most common.

 These sites may use information about usage of embedded content.
 If you’re not logged in to these external services, then they will not know who you are but are likely to gather anonymous usage information e.g. number of views, plays, loads etc.

 You may be contacted and invited to participate in market research activities by third party organisations acting on Accord’s behalf.
 While such research helps us to get valuable feedback on how we work well and where we can get better – and as such your participation is very helpful and always appreciated – you are not obliged to participate in such research.
 If you don’t want to, simply let the researcher know.